Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Scene/ConfigureSceneEnvironment/readme.md

 ## How to use the sample

-At start-up, you will see a local scene with a set of scene environment controls at the bottom.
+At start-up, you will see a local scene with a set of scene environment controls.
 Adjusting the controls will change the scene's environment altering the presentation of the scene.

 ### Sky and Background color settings